 Who is Getting the Sleep They Need to Boost Their Immune Systems?

-It turns out that the most Americans (42%) sleep 5-7 hours per night, with only 38% reporting that they get the recommended 7-8 hours.
+It turns out that most Americans (42%) sleep 5-7 hours per night, with only 38% reporting that they get the recommended 7-8 hours.
 With the estimated U.S. population of those over 18 hovering around 255 million, that means approximately 158 million Americans aren’t getting the recommended amount of sleep!

 When sorting by generations, Gen X was the least likely to get the recommended 7-8 hours of sleep (35.1%), followed closely by Boomers (35.2%).
 Meanwhile, Gen Z, which still counts some teenagers among its ranks, was the most likely generation (42%) to get the recommended amount of sleep per night.

-Lack of Sleep Often Leads to Sickness for 1-in-5 Americans
+Lack of Sleep Often Leads to Sickness for 1 in 5 Americans

 While the flu can be a highly contagious virus that even the most health-conscious and preventive individuals can pick up, there’s no question that more sleep is better when it comes to staving off this pesky illness.